Homo Sum Positive Psychology Interventions (Part Three).

 • Trust: An essential part of meditating is learning to trust yourself and your feelings.

-• Acceptance: The process of acceptance begins with our willingness to see things exactly as they are rather than how we think they should be.
+• Acceptance: The process of acceptance begins with our willingness to see things exactly as they are, rather than how we think they should be.

-25) Mindfulness-Based Stress Reduction
+Mindfulness-Based Stress Reduction

-26) Mindfulness-Based Flourishing Program
+Mindfulness-Based Flourishing Program

 2. Part Two - Sending Love and Kindness to Your Loved Ones: Picture a person you love, perhaps a relative or a friend.
-Begin to send them love and well wishes.
+Begin to send them love and well-wishes.
 Remember, you and this person are similar.
 They, like you, wish to be happy and have a good life.
 Send all your love and warm wishes to them.
 Repeat the following phrases silently: Just as I wish and want for myself, may you live with ease, may you be happy, may you be safe and healthy (repeat three times – you can replace these phrases with your own words if it feels better for you).

 3. Part Three - Love and Kindness to Other People (whom you neither loved nor hated): Think of your acquaintances, people you don’t know very well, and those you do not have any feelings towards.
 It could be a neighbour, a colleague or someone you see around but do not know very well.
-You and this person are alike in your wish to have a good life.
+You and this person are alike in your desire for a good life.
 Like you, this person wishes to experience joy and happiness.
 Send all your wishes for well-being to that person, repeating the following phrases silently: Just as I wish and want for myself, may you live with ease, may you be happy, may you be safe and healthy (repeat three times).

 4. Part Four - Sending Love and Kindness to Your Enemies: Now think of someone you don’t like.
 It may be someone with whom you have long-standing difficulties.
 Call this difficult person to mind and be honest about what you feel.
 There may well be feelings of discomfort.
 Notice any tendency you may have to think badly of that person (for example, by getting into imagined arguments with them), and let go of these tendencies.
 Instead, wish them well, repeating the following phrases silently: Just as I wish and want for myself, may you live with ease, may you be happy, may you be safe and healthy (repeat three times).